epfl-lara/asplos2022tutorial/index.md

 - (Optional) If you use VS Code, you may install the [Scala syntax highlighting plugin](https://marketplace.visualstudio.com/items?itemName=scala-lang.scala).\
 IntelliJ users may install the Scala plugin if they wish.
 However, as we do not use SBT (Scala Build Tool) for this tutorial, IntelliJ may struggle to import the projects.

+## Live tutorial for which this content was created

+The tutorial was originally given as part of ASPLOS 2022 conference on Tuesday, March 1st, at 09:00am-13:00 Lausanne (and Paris and Zurich) time zone.
+It was available on zoom as well as physically in [Swiss Tech Convention Center](https://www.stcc.ch/) near the campus of EPFL in Lausanne, Switzerland ([M1 Metro stop EPFL](https://goo.gl/maps/A3Sm4VGxWsoPrzX27))